Thomas1B/STM_BME280/README.md

 ## BME280 Features

-The BME280 sensor is a 3 in 1 sensor" temperature, pressure, and humidity.
+The BME280 sensor is a 3 in 1 sensor: temperature, pressure, and humidity.

 ## BME280 Setup
 It is always recommended to read the datasheet for full understanding.